 PCP addiction can cause significant weight loss that may last over a year after use.
 The Raleigh House focuses strongly on proper nutrition to help new clients find a balance and regain their optimal health that PCP has damaged.
 Maintaining a healthy diet routine and taking supplements, vitamins and amino acids will help fulfill deficiencies and can also alleviate withdrawal symptoms.

 Severe depression including suicidal thoughts are a high risk for individuals that abused PCP.
-According to the American Psychological Association, exercise seems not only important for treating depression, but also in preventing relapse.
-The Raleigh House offers a variety of different forms of exercise that our clients are encouraged to participate in.
+According to the American Psychological Association, exercise seems not only important for treating depression but also for preventing relapse.
+The Raleigh House rehab in Denver, Colorado offers a variety of different forms of exercise that our clients are encouraged to participate in.

 Recuperating from a life revolved around drugs can be a difficult adjustment.
 At The Raleigh House, we promote recreational activities and leisure as the starting point for creating a new life.
-Our clients will learn healthier methods for dealing with their emotions and challenges through these activities.
+Our clients will learn healthier methods for dealing with their emotions and challenges through these activities at our drug rehab center in Colorado.
 They will get the chance to try new things and develop relationships with others that share similar interests.
-We offer a variety of options including sports, art and cultural events.
+We offer a variety of options including sports, art and cultural events during your treatment program.

 If you or a loved one are suffering from a PCP addiction, you aren’t alone.
 Call us today at 720-891-4657 or contact us online to learn how our programs in Colorado can help you or someone you love get better.